debiai/docs/documentation/debiai/gettingStarted/installation/README.md

 docker run -p 3000:3000 -v /tmp/debiai:/backend/data/ debiai/app
 ```

+You can also provide additional environment variables to tell DebiAI if you have some data-providers (see [Data providers](../../../dataInsertion/dataProviders/README.md) for more information).

 ### Docker-compose

 Here is a Docker-compose file that will help you deploy DebiAI without having to remember the docker run command.